SEO Isn't Dead. It Just Got a Rebrand. (And Nonprofits Need to Pivot)

 If your "Our Impact" page still cites data from 2023, the AI may deem it irrelevant and skip it.

-Don’t try to trick the algorithm.
+Don't try to trick the algorithm.
 Instead, work with it.
-The new game is about being the most helpful, clear, and authoritative source on the internet.
+Be the most helpful, clear, and authoritative source on the internet for your work and mission.

-By organizing your content into comprehensive answers, showcasing your human expertise (E-E-A-T), and keeping it fresh, you don't just help the robots—you help the humans, too.
+By organizing your content into comprehensive answers, showcasing your human expertise, and keeping your data fresh, you don't just help the robots—you build deeper trust with your human supporters, too.
 And in the process, you make your Google Ad Grant, your social media, and your other marketing efforts more powerful than ever.